Global Education

 Inspire students to turn knowledge into action

-There are many people and organizations that are working toward SDG 2 in creative ways—from raising awareness using social media to connecting restaurants and food donation centers.
+There are many people and organizations that are working toward ending hunger in creative ways—from raising awareness using social media to connecting restaurants and food donation centers.

 Reducing food waste and reallocating resources is another powerful way to fight hunger in your community and around the world.

 Take inspiration from a group of first-grade students who took action to reduce hunger in their school.
-Through learning about SDG 2, these students came up with a creative way to ensure other students have extra food if they need it and reduce waste in the school cafeteria.
+Through learning about food insecurity, these students came up with a creative way to ensure other students have extra food if they need it and reduce waste in the school cafeteria.

-You can use this lesson plan to have students evaluate how much food is thrown away in your own school and help them to be mindful of reducing waste.
+You can have students evaluate how much food is thrown away in your own school and help them to be mindful of reducing waste.

 You and your students can also use the gift of your time to volunteer at local organizations working in your community to end hunger.
 Food pantries, shelters that provide meals, or organizations like Meals on Wheels are good starting points to see where you can help.